spix-rayt/image-aggregator/README.md

 # Image Aggregator
-Background process which download new images from VK, Reddit and Joyreactor
+Background process which download new (last N) images from VK, Reddit and Joyreactor

 ## Web UI pages